scalar-labs/scalar-kubernetes/docs/CreateAKSClusterForScalarDL.md

 ### Create a node pool for monitoring components (kube-prometheus-stack and loki-stack)

 We recommend running only pods related to ScalarDL Ledger on the worker node for ScalarDL Ledger.
-If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node groups for monitoring pods.
+If you want to run monitoring pods (e.g., Prometheus, Grafana, Loki, etc.) by using [kube-prometheus-stack](./K8sMonitorGuide.md) and [loki-stack](./K8sLogCollectionGuide.md) on the same AKS cluster, you should create other node pools for monitoring pods.

 ### Configure cluster autoscaler in AKS